johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

   commentary: |
     I believe the technical term to apply to this song is “[Wall of Sound](https://en.wikipedia.org/wiki/Wall_of_Sound)”.
 There is a *lot* going on in this frenetic, heavy rock track.

-    It'll be a bold wake-up call if – as is likely – it's surrounded by some lacklustre ballads.
+    It'll be a bold wake-up call if – as is likely – it’s surrounded by some lacklustre ballads.

 - country: "Serbia"
   shortcode: "SRB"